 Expanding overseas is a beneficial strategy for companies of any size to stay competitive in today’s ever-evolving marketplace.
 New markets can mean new consumer bases that are eager to try out products or services that may not be available otherwise—until a company like yours enters the country.

-In this post, we review five tips for risk mitigation during the global hiring process.
+In this post, we review five tips for risk assessment and mitigation during the global hiring process.

 1. Have a Risk Mitigation Strategy in Place

 It should go without saying that it’s better to have a plan before you encounter a problem.
 When issues arise, it’s often too late to create a long-term strategy as you’re working to solve it.
 When you have to make quick decisions without a lot of information, you risk making legal problems worse.